Freedom of religion in Serbia: Restrictions and oversight

 According to the constitution, the Constitutional Court may ban a religious community for activities infringing on the right to life or health, the rights of the child, the right to personal and family integrity, public safety, and order, or if it incites religious, national, or racial intolerance.
 It also states the Constitutional Court may ban an association that incites religious hatred.

 The Ministry of Justice's Directorate for Cooperation with Churches and Religious Communities manages all expert and administrative matters pertaining to the cooperation of the state with churches and religious communities.
-These include assistance to national minorities in protecting the religious traditions integral to their cultural and ethnic identity; cooperation between the state and Serbian Orthodox dioceses abroad; support for religious education; and support for and protection of the legal standing of churches and religious communities.
-The government’s Office for Human and Minority Rights, which addresses policy and monitors the status of minorities, also oversees some religious issues.
+These include assistance to ethnic minorities in protecting the religious traditions integral to their cultural and ethnic identity; cooperation between the state and Serbian Orthodox dioceses abroad; support for religious education; and support for and protection of the legal standing of churches and religious communities.
+The Ministry of Human and Minority Rights and Social Dialogue, which addresses policy and monitors the status of minorities, also oversees some religious issues.